-Note: The Switch Versions section is hidden if there are no applicable software revisions to revert to.
+Note: The Switch Versions section is hidden if there are no applicable versions to revert to.

-3. Select a software version to use from the drop-down list.

-4. Tick Confirm and then click Rollback to start the roll back process.
+- 3. Select a Traffic Manager version to use from the drop-down list. - 4.
+Tick Confirm and then click Rollback to start the roll back process.